-If your student requires a visa to study at the College, please contact Mrs Mandy Martin.
+If your student requires a visa to study at the College, please contact our Admissions Officer.

 Parents Living or Working Outside the UK

-The school requires parents living or working abroad to appoint a guardian, resident in the UK who we can contact in an emergency, who will act on behalf of the parent, and who will look after the pupil during half-terms and other times when the school is closed.
-This must be arranged prior to arrival at the school and contact details of the guardian must be given to the school.
+The College requires parents living or working abroad to appoint a guardian, resident in the UK who we can contact in an emergency, who will act on behalf of the parent, and who will look after the pupil during half-terms and other times when the College is closed.
+This must be arranged prior to arrival and contact details of the guardian must be given to the College.

-All boys resident outside the UK must be in possession of a valid passport and, where appropriate an entry/student visa.
-Passports and any other important documentation must be handed in to the House Staff for safe keeping.
+All boys resident outside the UK must be in possession of a valid passport and, where applicable an entry/student visa.
+Passports and any other important documentation must be handed in to the Boarding Team on arrival for safe keeping.

 Finding a Guardian for your Son